 Driving under the influence is never a good idea for your own safety and that safety of others.
 However, it’s important to know that the California DUI laws are complex, and sometimes DUIs are administered unfairly.
 There are hefty fines and jail time associated with their receipt.
 You need to understand all your options if you’re facing DUI charges.

 The factors influencing DUIs vary immensely, from how old you are to your blood-alcohol content to who is driving, to whether or not you were in control of your car even when the car is in park.
-Because the laws are so complex, and because it’s not always clear whether or not you were actually at fault, it’s a good idea to talk to an attorney who specializes in DUI law.
+Because the laws are so complex, and because it’s not always clear whether or not you were actually at fault, it’s a good idea to talk to a DUI Lawyer in Glendale who specializes in the law.

-Before discussing that more, however, you must understand the basics of DUI laws in California, so take a look at the following facts, which will help you make more sense of your case – or a loved one’s – and prep you for your next steps.
+Before discussing that more with a DUI lawyer in Glendale, however, you must understand the basics of DUI laws in California, so take a look at the following facts, which will help you make more sense of your case – or a loved one’s – and prep you for your next steps.

 California DUI Laws Overview